alpinerum/csci3055_finalproject/README.md

 "# csci3055_finalproject"
+Alvin Lum
+alvin.lum@uoit.net

 # Swift

-## Introduction
+## About the language

   Swift is a programming language developed by Apple Inc for iOS, macOS, watchOS, tvOS, Linux and z/OS.
 Swift is also open-source with its source code divided into multiple open source repositories hosted on Github.
+The development of Swift can be found at http://swift.org.
+Previously, Apple used Objective-C to develop their apps for their numerous devices and was integrated into their ecosystem until Swift reached version 1.0 in September 2014.
+Development of Swift started in 2010 by Chris Lattner and he drew ideas from Objective-C, Rust, Haskell, Ruby, Pytho, C#, CLU, etc. when developing the Swift programming language.

 ## Syntax